-Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon, and Blandon.

 Our cataract specialists use state-of-the art surgical techniques that are painless and precise and may even make it possible for you to see well up-close and at a distance after lens replacement without the need for glasses.

 Although most cataracts are a normal part of the aging process, other factors may contribute to their development, such as:

 - Genetics – Heredity often plays a part in the early development of cataracts.
 Some children are born with cataracts or develop them during childhood.
 The cataracts are usually removed soon after they are detected.

 - Disease – People with diabetes are known to be at a higher risk for developing cataracts.
 The cataracts may appear at a younger age and may progress faster.
 Hypertension may also cause cataracts to form earlier in life than they would have otherwise.

 - Medications – Oral, topical, and inhaled steroids and the long-term use of cholesterol medications have been found to be associated with the development of cataracts.